Heavyweight: Historical development

-Because this division had no weight limit, it has been historically vaguely defined.
+Because this division has no upper weight limit, it has historically been vaguely defined.
 In the 19th century, for example, many heavyweight champions weighed 170 lb or less (although others weighed 200 pounds).

 In 1920, the light heavyweight division was formed, with a maximum weight of 175 lb.
 Any fighter weighing more than 175 pounds was a heavyweight.
 The cruiserweight division (first for boxers in the 175–190 pound range) was established in 1979 and recognized by the various boxing organizations in the 1980s with a maximum weight of either 190 lb or 195 lb.
 Later these organizations increased the cruiserweight limit to 200 pounds.

 Since 1975, the Amateur Athletic Union of the United States and the Soviet Sports Committee established a new concept in international boxing, called "Heavy Duals," an all-heavyweight team contest between the United States and the Soviet Union.

-As of 2021, Wladimir Klitschko holds the record of most boxers beaten for the world heavyweight title, with 23.
-Klitschko holds the record for the longest cumulative heavyweight title reign of all time, with 4,382 days as world heavyweight champion.
-Joe Louis has won the most world heavyweight title bouts, with 27.
-Louis holds the record for most consecutive title defenses at this division, with 26 defenses of the world title.
+As of 2025, Wladimir Klitschko holds records of beating the most boxers for the world heavyweight title, with 23, and the longest cumulative heavyweight title reign of all time, with 4,382 days as world heavyweight champion.
+Joe Louis has won the most world heavyweight title bouts, with 27, and had the most consecutive title defenses, with 26.
 This is also the record for most consecutive title defenses in boxing history.

 Four boxers have regained the heavyweight title in an immediate rematch: Floyd Patterson in 1960, Muhammad Ali in 1978, Lennox Lewis in 2001, and Anthony Joshua in 2019.
 George Foreman holds the record for being the oldest heavyweight to ever achieve championship status, becoming champion at the age of 45, while Mike Tyson possesses the record for youngest heavyweight champion at 20.
 Tyson also became the first heavyweight to own all three major belts – WBA, WBC, and IBF as well as The Ring and lineal heavyweight titles at the same time.